Dynasty (Kiss album): Release

-The album includes a colorful jacket cover which is a collage of photos taken from the photo session and not a group shot as it appears.
-The label shows a portrait of all four members instead of the usual Casablanca label.
+Including a colorful jacket cover which is a collage of photos taken from the photo session and not a group shot as it appears, the label of Dynasty shows a portrait of all four members instead of the usual Casablanca label.
 Inserts included a merchandise order form and a full-color poster.
+The album artwork was reused on the German release of the single "Sure Know Something", but with a green border instead of gray.